A Brief History of Robotics at Johns Hopkins

 Robotics research at JHU dates to the early 1960s, when researchers at the Applied Physics Laboratory (JHU APL) developed the Johns Hopkins Beast, a wheeled mobile robot that could navigate hallways and automatically locate and connect to wall outlets to autonomously recharge its batteries.

-The Laboratory for Computational Sensing and Robotics (LCSR) was established in 2007 to provide infrastructure for a broad interdisciplinary program in robotics research.
-Johns Hopkins is widely regarded as one of the top robotics research sites in the world and the Robotics MSE program is regularly ranked in the top ten in the U.S.
+Today Johns Hopkins is widely regarded as one of the top robotics research sites in the world and is particularly well known for its work in medical robotics.
+The Robotics MSE program is regularly ranked in the top ten in the U.S.